The Towering Inferno; or, 2 Hours And 45 Minutes Of Sheer Terror. Plus, Therapy.

 Oh.
 HELL NO.

 So, like any obsessed, desperate for friendship, possibly but probably not psychic, emotionally traumatized and lonely 8-year-old girl who really HAD just lost her best friend, I moved in for the kill.
 NOBODY was gonna steal my best friend away from me.
-Especially that bitch Anna Tucker.
+Especially that bitch Anna Wilson.

 Me: "Hey, Anna!"